THE ESSENTIAL

 When this pathology affects the knee, it is the bone ends of the joint, covered with cartilage, which are affected.
 For the moment, no treatment can cure this pathology but, to slow down its evolution, doctors generally recommend that patients follow lifestyle and dietary measures.

 Medication anti-inflammatories and analgesics may also be prescribed to relieve pain.
 When these are no longer sufficient, doctors may recommend corticosteroid injections.
 But these would not be effective, according to two new studies presented at the annual congress of the North American Society of Radiology, the Radiological Society of North America (RSNA).
-Worse, the researchers even believe that they could make the disease progress.
+Worse, the researchers even believe that they might make the disease progress.

 In the first study, scientists followed 210 participants for two years.
 Among them, 44 received corticosteroid injections, 26 hyaluronic acid injections and 140 had no injections because they were part of the control group.